 - They open their mouth when presented with a spoon.

-Supervised play with baby feeding equipment, such as baby spoons is a good way to get baby used to the new equipment.
+Supervising play times with baby feeding equipment, such as baby spoons is a good way to get baby familiar with the new equipment.
 Playing while baby is sitting in the highchair is also a good way to get them used to being in the highchair.
 Be sure to use a spoon that is age appropriate; the packaging of baby feeding equipment will show what age it is recommended for.
 To begin with, try to use a spoon that is fairly flat so that baby can more easily get the food off the spoon.
 Baby transition toothbrushes are also useful to use with your baby to increase their oral awareness.

-It’s also important to get baby used to the new texture and experience of solids.
-Start baby off with puree and place it on the table top of the highchair so they can play with it.
+It’s also important to get baby used to the new texture and experience of different foods when starting solids.
+Start baby off with purees and place it on the table top of the highchair so they can play with it.
 They will be trying to bring their hands with puree to their mouth at this time, so it’s best to prepare for some mess!

 A. Have your baby positioned in an upright position, in their highchair and be sure to introduce foods when they are alert, happy and hungry!
 During feeding, watch for signs of baby not wanting to continue feeding such as turning their head away, not opening their mouth to the spoon, getting distracted or getting tired.
 When any of these happen, stop and try again later as it’s important to keep mealtimes fun!

-A. The Australian Government recommends starting baby off with smooth purees in the begging.
-Only introduce various thickness and textures once baby has transitioned well to eating.
+A. The Australian Government recommends starting baby off with smooth purees in the beginning.
+Only introduce various thicknesses and textures once baby has transitioned well to eating.
 Introduce one food at a time with several days between.
 This helps to rule out allergies and gives baby time to get used to different tastes.
-Baby might not take the food if they don’t like the flavor, so don’t give up – try something else!
+Your baby might not take the food if they don’t like the flavor, so don’t give up – try something else!

 For the healthiest purees try making your own, using fresh fruits and vegetables.
 Simply steam then blend.
 The Cherub Baby Steamer Blender is the perfect solution for mums on the go.
 Our products consists of a start to finish solution for feeding baby fresh homemade baby food.
 It includes the steamer blender food preparation unit, food pouch warmer and re-usable food pouches with attachable spoons and spouts.
 To view and purchase Cherub Baby feeding products visit here.